cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 reduction, etc.) and elliptic curve point operations (point addition and scalar multiplication).

-For security, implementations of these functions SHOULD be constant time, i.e., execution time and memory access patterns SHOULD NOT depend on the values of inputs, intermediate values, or outputs.
+For security, implementations of these functions SHOULD be constant time: in brief, this means that execution time and memory access patterns SHOULD NOT depend on the values of secret inputs, intermediate values, or outputs.
 For such constant-time implementations, all arithmetic, comparisons, and assignments MUST also be implemented in constant time.
 {{security-considerations}} briefly discusses constant-time security issues.